-Hannah Lucy Cockroft OBE, PLY, DL, is seven-time Paralympic Champion, and one of Britain’s best-known para-athletes.
+Hannah Lucy Cockroft OBE, PLY, DL, is nine-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 Born on 30th July 1992, Hannah suffered two heart attacks within the first 24 hours of her life.
 These cardiac arrests left her with multiple areas of brain damage and a collapsed lung, with doctors questioning how the damage would affect her quality of life.